Driveway Resurfacing: What's Worth the Money?

 Full Concrete Replacement

 If the existing surface or base is compromised, replacement is the right call.
-New concrete driveways cost $4–8 per sq ft for plain finish, $12–20 for stamped.
+New concrete driveways cost $4–8 per sq ft for plain broom finish, $8–14 for exposed aggregate, and $12–20 for stamped.
 It's more expensive upfront but avoids spending resurfacing money on a surface that continues to fail.
+If you're also planning a patio or front walkway upgrade, bundling all three into one replacement project saves on mobilization and ensures color consistency.

 When to Resurface vs Replace

-Resurface if: the driveway is cosmetically worn but structurally intact, cracks are hairline (under 1/4" wide) and stable, and the surface drains correctly.
-Replace if: cracks are wider than 1/4" or actively shifting, the surface heaves or settles, or drainage is compromised.
+Resurface if: the driveway is cosmetically worn but structurally intact, cracks are hairline (under 1/4" wide) and stable, and the surface drains correctly without pooling.
+Replace if: cracks are wider than 1/4" or actively shifting, the surface heaves or settles creating height differentials, or drainage is compromised and water runs toward the foundation.

 Crack Repair Before Resurfacing

 Any resurfacing job requires crack repair as a first step.
-Cracks filled with polyurethane or epoxy filler must cure before the overlay goes down.
-Skipping this step leads to the cracks reflecting through the new surface — the most common reason resurfacing jobs fail early.
+Cracks filled with polyurethane or epoxy filler must cure for 24–48 hours before the overlay goes down.
+Skipping this step leads to the cracks telegraphing through the new surface — the most common reason resurfacing jobs fail within the first year.
+For cracks wider than 1/4", saw-cutting and routing before filling creates a better bond.